Sienci-Labs/Resources/vortex/the-basics/ytsb-vx-software-basics.md

 <img class="aligncenter wp-image-5304 " src="https://resources.sienci.com/wp-content/uploads/2023/06/4.p10_Toolpaths-850x524.jpg" alt="" width="670" height="413" />

 To export your toolpaths into a g-code file, you will need to import and use a new post processor that we created for the Vortex.
 The new processor allows you to use A-axis commands and even allows for tool changes using the M6 command.
-You can download it with the link below.
+You can download it with the link below. **Note: This post-processor is for Vectric Software only.**

 <p style="text-align: center;"><a href="https://resources.sienci.com/wp-content/uploads/2023/06/Vortex-A_axis-Grbl.pp" target="_blank" rel="noopener" download="">Vortex A-axis Post Processor</a></p>